rumca-js/dyi-page/README.md

 - blog-md Source directory.
 Contains markdown files.
 - blog-html Output directory.
 Contains output HTML files.
 - blog-template Template files directory.
+- blog-rss RSS markdown entry files

 Entries from blog-md are processed, and:
 - if this is .md file then HTML is generated for it
 - if this is .template file, then first .md is generated from it, then HTML is generated for the .md file
 - otherwise the file is copied to the HTML output directory

+The rss.xml file is generated in the blog-html directory.

 # CLI